tstack/lnav/docs/source/formats.rst

     to divide the timestamp by to get the number of seconds and fractional seconds.

+  :subsecond-field: (v0.11.1+) The path to the property in a JSON-lines log
+    message that contains the sub-second time value

+  :subsecond-units: (v0.11.1+) The units of the subsecond-field property value.
+    The following values are supported:

+    :milli: for milliseconds
+    :micro: for microseconds
+    :nano: for nanoseconds

   :ordered-by-time: (v0.8.3+) Indicates that the order of messages in the file
     is time-based.
 Files that are not naturally ordered by time will be sorted in order to display them in the correct order.
 Note that this sorting can